View orangutan and pygmy elephants in their natural habitat

-The lower Kinabatangan floodplains are abundant in wildlife, such as Orangutan, Pygmy elephants and Sun bears.
-You can spend time not just admiring this amazing landscape, but helping to protect it by restoring habitats and conducting wildlife population surveys.
-You will observe these endangered species in their natural environment and learn about their life cycles and their interconnected biodiversity roles.
-You will get immersed in the local community, the gentle ‘People of the River’ (Orang Sungai in Malay): visiting them in their homes, buying and planting saplings from their nurseries and contributing to environmental education for the school children in the village.
-You will gain a greater understanding about truly responsible tourism, by making a personal impact and maybe pushing your own limits in the tropical rainforest landscape.
+Additionally, you will get immersed in the local community, the gentle ‘People of the River’ (Orang Sungai in Malay): visiting them in their homes or buying and planting saplings from their nurseries.
+As a volunteer, you also contribute to environmental education for the school children in the village.
+You will gain a greater understanding about truly responsible tourism.
+So, make a personal impact at this Borneo wild habitat restoration project.
+Maybe push your own limits in the tropical rainforest landscape!